tfsec/tfsec.github.io/_docs/aws/iam/require-symbols-in-passwords.md

 ---
+title: aws-iam-require-symbols-in-passwords
-title: IAM Password policy should have requirement for at least one symbol in the password.
+description: IAM Password policy should have requirement for at least one symbol in the password.
 shortcode: aws-iam-require-symbols-in-passwords
 legacy: AWS040
 summary: IAM Password policy should have requirement for at least one symbol in the password.